microsoft/api-guidelines/graph/patterns/namespace.md

 </Schema>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A public namespace must have "microsoft.graph.” prefix and be presented in camel
+A public namespace must have "microsoft.graph." prefix and be presented in camel
 case, i.e microsoft.graph.myNamespace.

 When type casting is required in the API query, request or response, a fully